opauth/twitter/README.md

 See Twitter.php for optional parameters.

-Opauth Twitters does "[Sign In with Twitter](https://dev.twitter.com/docs/auth/implementing-sign-twitter)" by default.
+Opauth-Twitter does "[Sign In with Twitter](https://dev.twitter.com/docs/auth/implementing-sign-twitter)" by default.
 If you prefer to do a [3-legged OAuth](https://dev.twitter.com/docs/auth/3-legged-authorization), explicitly add `access_token_url` parameter to strategy configuration and set it to `https://api.twitter.com/oauth/authorize`.

 Dependencies